UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## CATALOG.html and CATALOG.json

-CATALOG.html must be an RDFa document.
-CATALOG.json MUST be a *DataCrate-framed JSON-LD* document which has the same information as CATALOG.html via the following process.
+CATALOG.html MUST be an RDFa document.
+CATALOG.json MUST be a *DataCrate-framed JSON-LD* document which has the same RDF content as CATALOG.html via the following process.

 * Parse CATALOG.html using an RDFa parser.